andrea-mitridate/PTArcade/docs/getting_started/index.md

 # Getting started
-PTArcade is a wrapper of [ENTERPRISE] that streamlines the implementation of Bayesian inference analyes for new physics models using PTA data.
+PTArcade streamlines the implementation of Bayesian inference analyes for new physics models using PTA data by providing an easy to use wrapper of [ENTERPRISE] and [Ceffyl].

-Confused already?
+Already confused?
 Let's try to be more concrete.
 Say you have a new physics model that produces a gravitational background with a relic abundance given by
 $\Omega_{\textrm{GW}}(f;\,\vec{\theta})$, where $\vec{\theta}$ is a set of parameters describing the signal.
 You might now be interested in konwing if there are regions in